 Viking Link is a proposed high voltage direct current (DC) electricity link connecting the electricity systems of Denmark and Great Britain and will run between Bicker Fen, in Lincolnshire, and Revsing, Southern Jutland in Denmark.
-The project is being developed in co-operation between NGVL and Energinet.dk, the Danish electricity transmission system operator.
+The project is being developed in co-operation between National Grid Viking Link (NGVL) and Energinet.dk, the Danish electricity transmission system operator.

-The interconnector will help provide our country with a secure supply of affordable electricity and help the move towards more renewable and low carbon sources of
+The interconnector will help provide our country with a secure supply of affordable electricity and help the move towards more renewable and low carbon sources of energy.

-It would involve laying a pair of high voltage, DC cables, each approximately 15 centimetres (6 inches) in diameter, between a converter station in each country.
+It would involve laying a pair of high voltage, DC cables, and each approximately 15 centimetres (6 inches) in diameter, between a converter station in each country.
 The converter stations will change the electricity between direct current and alternating current used in our homes and businesses.